I am sometimes asked if I work full-time, and it makes me laugh.

 If I have time I will also write for my own website homeopathywithtracy.co.uk or for yourradiantbusiness.com.
 Sometimes I am writing for the ARH journal, or more recently, the SoH journal.
 Other times I write up interesting cases for CleverH.themag.

-On Fridays I look forward to spending time sifting through my email folders, journal, and lists for anything I might have overlooked.
+I also sift through my email folders, journal, and lists for anything I might have overlooked.
 I also read articles I’ve saved during the week and tidy up my online filing systems.

-I also look at the week ahead to see if there are any actions or communications I need to do.
+This is when I look at the week ahead to see if there are any actions or communications I need to do.

 Rewind 5 Years